Gian-P/Tic-Tac-Toe/README.md

 ### What I learned

+I learned about semantic HTML.

+I learned how to organize css.

-With this challenge I was able to practice my HTML semantics and CSS, but also my algorithmic JS habilities.
+I learned how to implement the minimax algorithm, which helped me practice my algorithmic JS habilities.

 ## Author